shipharbor/merry/README.md

 ```

 ## Logging
-Merry uses the `bole` logger under the hood.
+Merry uses the `pino` logger under the hood.
 When you create a new `merry` app,
 we enable a log forwarder that by default prints all logs to `process.stdout`.

 To send a log, we must first create an instance of the logger.
 This is done by